TheAIWizard/Hands-on-Spark-Lab/README.md

 # Overview

 Welcome to this tutorial folks :rainbow:
-We are hoping that you'll develop some serious data science skills :fire::fire::fire:  and enjoy this experience with the SSP Cloud Data Lab supported by [Onyxia](https://github.com/InseeFrLab/onyxia-web "Go to Onyxia's Github Repo") . :sparkles:
+We are hoping that you'll develop some serious data science skills :fire::fire::fire:  and enjoy this experience with the SSP Cloud Data Lab supported by [Onyxia](https://github.com/InseeFrLab/onyxia-web "Go to Onyxia's Github Repo"). :sparkles:

 [![](https://user-images.githubusercontent.com/37664429/180615611-708972a5-0d61-480b-9e93-4f1c87005168.gif)](https://datalab.sspcloud.fr/catalog/inseefrlab-helm-charts-datascience "Go to Onyxia Services Catalog")